top of page

 • 2 large tomatoes, chopped

-• 2 large mild green chilies, sliced
+• 2 large mild green chillies, sliced

 • 1 teaspoon garam masala